 - The fourth layer consists of an 8-inch Individually Wrapped coil system.
 These springs should reduce motion transfer and enhance pressure relief and support by compressing or pushing back depending on the shopper’s movements and position.
 Enhanced coils in the lumbar region should provide solid lumbar support.

 - The last layer contains a 1-inch Coconut Husk base that promotes stability and further enhances the overall natural construction of this bed.

 - The perimeter should offer a stable feel for edge sleepers thanks to reinforced coils.

 Comparing Firmness (Support & Feel)

-In order to give you a better idea how each product should feel, we have assigned a score using our 1-10 comfort system to each bed.
+In order to give you a better idea of how each product should feel, we have assigned a score using our 1-10 comfort system to each bed.
 This system indicates that a lower score feels softer, with 1 as the softest.
 A higher score should feel firmer, maxing out at 10.

 The Cedar is only available in one comfort feel, which we have scored as a 6.
 This should feel medium to medium-firm depending on the sleeper’s preference, weight, or position type.

 Either brand should work well for those who like a medium comfort option.
 If you are looking something slightly softer or something with quite a bit more firmness, consider Bloom for its multiple comfort options.